10 animals killed in barn fire at Ohio wildlife park

-PORT CLINTON, Ohio (AP) — At least 10 animals were killed in a barn fire that erupted at an Ohio wildlife park, officials said.
+PORT CLINTON, Ohio (AP) — At least 10 animals have died in a barn fire that erupted at an Ohio wildlife park, officials said.

-The blaze began about 6:15 p.m.
-Thursday at the African Safari Wildlife Park in Port Clinton.
+The blaze began Thursday evening at the African Safari Wildlife Park in Port Clinton.
 Three bongos, three giraffes, three red river hogs and a springbok housed in the barn were thought to be dead, fire officials said.

 Springboks and bongos are types of antelope.